rzk-lang/sHoTT/src/hott/08-families-of-maps.rzk.md

       ( (a : A) → is-equiv (B a) (C a) (f a))
       ( is-equiv (Σ (x : A) , B x) (Σ (x : A) , C x)
         ( total-map A B C f))
-  := (family-of-equiv-total-equiv A B C f , total-equiv-family-of-equiv A B C f)
+  := (is-equiv-total-are-equiv-family A B C f , total-equiv-family-of-equiv A B C f)
 ```

 ## Path spaces